mkandes/galyleo/README.md

 token-authenticated [HTTPS](https://en.wikipedia.org/wiki/HTTPS)
 connection between the compute resources of the HPC system the notebook server is running on and your web browser.
-This HTTPS-secured connection affords both privacy and integrity to the data exchanged between your browser and the notebook server, helping protect you and your work against network eavesdropping and data tampering.
+This HTTPS-secured connection affords both privacy and integrity to the data exchanged between the notebook server and your browser, helping protect you and your work against network eavesdropping and data tampering.

 <div id='quickstart'/>

 ## Quick Start Guide

-`galyleo` is currently deployed and available for use on the following HPC systems at SDSC:
+`galyleo` is currently deployed on the following HPC systems at SDSC:
 - [Comet](https://www.sdsc.edu/support/user_guides/comet.html)
 - [Expanse](https://expanse.sdsc.edu)
 - [Triton Shared Compute Cluster (TSCC)](